Minorities feel underrepresented in SGA

 Some SGA members suggest that people of minorities that feel marginalized by the school and SGA should run for committee and senate positions to ensure their voices are heard, though there are also those amongst SGA members who disagree.

-“I don’t think it’s their fault nor their responsibility,” Matt Good, SGA Director of Communications and is also running for SGA President, said about the suggestion.
+“I don’t think it’s their fault nor their responsibility,” Matt Good, SGA Director of Communications who is also running for SGA President, said about the suggestion.
 “It’s our responsibility to represent them.”

 Rahima Morshed, a representative under the SGA’s Diversity and Unity Coordinating Committee (DUCC), says the reason she ran to be elected was precisely to enforce that poc’s like herself, as well as those of the LGBTQ community, concerns be heard and resolved.